spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

 ### Examples

 The following example shows a pack that creates a namespace called `"monitoring"`.
 In this example, the `monitoring` namespace does not have any pre-existing labels.
-We need to add the `namespaceLabels` line as well as the corresponding key-value pair under it to apply the labels to the `monitoring` namespace.
+You need to add the `namespaceLabels` line as well as the corresponding key-value pair under it to apply the labels to the `monitoring` namespace.

 ```yaml
 pack: